E-Source Updates, Franchise Lifestyles®

 Dissatisfied with the trajectory of his career, Holland opted to join the U.S. Marine Corps to fulfill his career goals and serve his country.
 He spent 20 years, primarily as an infantryman, in the Marines.
 During his tenure, he was stationed in Cuba, North Carolina, Kansas and Virginia.
 He was sent on two deployments to Iraq and one to Afghanistan.
 He also spent six months at sea deployed on a med float.
 Once he opted to retire, Holland continued to do contract work for the U.S. State Department for the next three years, spending most of his time on the ground in Baghdad.
 During one of these years, he spent 330 days away from home.

 Time away from his wife and children as well as various physical injuries were taking a toll on Holland.
 He decided to make a change and started attending virtual career fairs for inspiration.
-It was at one of these career fairs that he met Jason Madden, a Career Ownership Coach™ for The Entrepreneur’s Source®.
-Prior to starting his career with TES, Madden spent four years as an infantryman with the Marines and more than eight years with the U.S. Army.
+It was at one of these career fairs that he met a Career Ownership Coach™ for The Entrepreneur’s Source®.
+Prior to starting his career with TES, he spent four years as an infantryman with the Marines and more than eight years with the U.S. Army.
 The pair formed a quick kinship through their military backgrounds.
-Madden helped introduce Holland to the different opportunities that were available to him.
+He helped introduce Holland to the different opportunities that were available to him.
 He helped Holland discover his goals and develop a path to self-sufficiency.

 There are 2.52 million businesses owned by veterans in the United States, according to the U.S. Census Bureau.
 Veteran-owned small businesses employ more than 5 million people in the United States and generate revenue of $1.14 trillion, according to a report from the U.S. Small Business Administration.
 Veterans account for seven percent of the U.S. population, but at least 14 percent of franchisees served in the military, reported VetFran, a strategic initiative of the International Franchise Association designed to provide franchising information to veterans.